 We understand that when someone passes away there are many things to deal with and that finalising their income tax affairs doesn't need to take priority.

 Once we have been told someone has died we will update our records and send out a letter of confirmation.
-We then won't send out anything else for at least 8 weeks.
+We then won't send out anything else for at least eight weeks.

 If you are dealing with an estate and would rather not wait for us to contact you at a later date, please let us know and we will write to you as soon as you want.

-If you receive a letter from us and you feel you need more time, please tell us by phoning on (01481) 225700, or you can contact us using the button on the side of this page.
+If you receive a letter from us and you feel you need more time, please contact us.

 Frequently Asked Questions